Critical Ops: Ranks

 Ranks can be achieved by playing The Ranked Game Mode, Ranked is a competitive & intense game mode where two teams - The Breach and The Coalition - face off in a 5v5 Defuse matches.
 The Breach's aim is to eliminate all 5 Coalition members or successfully plant and detonate the bomb.
 The Coalition's aim is to eliminate all 5 Breach Members or defend the site.
 The first team to win 13 rounds wins the match.
 Rank placement matches puts players in the same rank as they are or 1 rank above or below their rank.
-Rank matches usually last around 30 minutes.
+Ranked matches usually last around 40 minutes.

-Critical Ops players can achieve 10 ranks such as Unranked (Default Rank), Iron, Bronze, Silver, Gold, Platinum, Diamond, Master, Special Ops and Elite Ops.
+Critical Ops players can achieve 9 ranks.
+Iron, Bronze, Silver, Gold, Platinum, Diamond, Master, Special Ops and Elite Ops are all of the ranks achieveable.

 In-game description of Ranked Game Mode.

 Currency

 The game uses one kind of currency, Credits.
 They can be used to unlock skins.
 Credits, which can also be used to open cases.
 Credits can be purchased in the store or can be earned for free by doing various tasks, i.e., watching advertisements, completing offers (by downloading and completing the tasks given for the game), and completing milestones for each weapon.

-The curreny of the game, purchasable with real money...
+The currency of the game, purchasable with real money...